 On September 24, 2003, the Company received \$450.0 million, which is included in additional capital in the accompanying consolidated balance sheet, from Intel Corporation (Intel) in exchange for the issuance of stock rights exchangeable into approximately 33.9 million shares of the Company s common stock.
-In conjunction with the issuance of the stock rights, the Company agreed to achieve operational objectives through May 2005, including certain levels of DDR2 production and 300 mm wafer processing capacity, and dedication of resources to advanced product development.
-In the event the Company fails to achieve certain 2005 milestones and the Company s common stock price is then below Intel s purchase price of \$13.29, the Company could be obligated to pay Intel amounts not to exceed \$135 million, a substantial portion of which is payable, at the Company s election, in the Company s common stock.
+In conjunction with the issuance of the stock rights, the Company agreed to achieve operational objectives through May 2005, including certain levels of DDR2 production and 300 mm wafer processing capacity, or be subject to monetary penalties.
+The Company has achieved the DDR2 production and 300mm wafer processing milestones and, consequently, does not expect to make any payments to Intel under this agreement.
 The shares issuable pursuant to the stock rights are included in weighted average common shares outstanding in the computations of earnings per share.